 Your HVAC system is an important utility.
 We count on our heating cooling to keep our homes comfortable all year-round.
 It can also be a significant portion of your monthly energy bills.
 Taking time to find out more about your HVAC system includes a lot of benefits.
 You can increase its efficiency and select the ideal replacement equipment.
 We’ll share the key facts about the most common HVAC systems.
-After, we’ll go over how to choose the best HVAC system in Opelika.
+After, we’ll go over how to choose the best HVAC system in Auburn and Opelika.

 What Is HVAC?

 HVAC stands for Heating, Ventilation and Air Conditioning.
 This utility system keeps indoor temperatures comfortable.
 It also improves air quality through filtration and humidity control equipment.
 Collectively, these systems collaborate to keep our homes cool in the summer and warm in the winter.
 Your everyday HVAC system will have three main components: heating, cooling and ventilation.
 Some places won’t always have both heating and cooling, like temperate climates or in older homes.